prashanth1k/levelup-your-sites-using-jekyll/book/preface.md

 The book is available at these locations-

 * [GitHub](https://github.com/prashanth1k/levelup-your-sites-using-jekyll).
 You can copy any or all content from GitHub.
-* Download PDF/EPUB version of the book on [Selz](https://selz.co/41h2dvHir).
+* Download PDF/EPUB version of the book [for free](https://payhip.com/b/jse0).
 Appreciate your support.

 The book is and will be free till the end of universe.
 It is licensed under a Creative Commons Attribution 4.0 International License.
 You can contribute and make the book your own at the Github link provided above.Know all contributors who have made this book invaluable at https://github.com/prashanth1k/levelup-your-websites-using-jekyll/graphs/contributors.